 1. Stein Steel in Reynoldstown

 Stein Steel is one of Empire’s newest communities which is being built directly on the BeltLine’s Eastside trail.
-The development’s 900 ft. of prime BeltLine frontage will feature multiple access points and a new outdoor-focused bar and restaurant, Breaker Breaker, which is expected to open by the end of the summer.
+The development’s 900 feet of prime BeltLine frontage will feature multiple access points and a new outdoor-focused bar and restaurant, Breaker Breaker, which is expected to open soon.

 2. Longreen in West Midtown